Ajinkya24171/OOPD_Assignment_2/README.md

-# IIIT-D Administration System
+# IIIT-D Faculty Search System

-This project implements a simple administration system for IIIT-Delhi, allowing users to search for and display information about various Department Officers  and staff.
+This project implements a faculty search system for IIIT-Delhi, allowing users to search for and display information about faculty members across different departments.

 ## Features

+- Search for faculty members, HODs, and administrative staff by name
+- Display detailed information about each person, including their name, phone number, room number, and designation
-- Supports partial name matching for easier searching
+- Supports partial and case-insensitive name matching for easier searching
 - Implements a class hierarchy to represent different roles within the institution
+- Includes data for six departments: ECE, CSE, CSB, CSD, CSAM, and CSSS

 ## Requirements